 To get started, connect your Google Analytics Account to Serp Fruit via the button on the home page.

 Once it’s connected, log into your Serp Fruit dashboard, select the domain that you want to track and click “Go.”

 Serp Fruit will show you the keywords that have sent organic traffic to your site within the last 12 months.
-It includes a keyword performance chart.
+It includes an on-page seo keyword performance chart.